STIXProject/openioc-to-stix/README.rst

     $ pip install -r requirements.txt

-You can also install **openioc-to-stix** into your ``site-packages`` and ``PATH`` by running the `setup.py` file (this will also install dependencies):
+You can also install **openioc-to-stix** into your ``site-packages`` and ``PATH`` by using `pip`.

 ::

+    $ cd /path/to/cloned/openioc-to-stix/repo/
-    $ python setup.py install
+    $ pip install .

-**Note:** This script was written and tested with Python 2.7 and may not be compatible with other Python versions.
+**Note:** Running ``python setup.py install`` directly may install unstable, pre-release versions of python-stix and python-cybox.
+THESE WILL NOT WORK WITH OPENIOC-TO-STIX.

 Usage
 -----